(MA, PhD, Social & Political Thought, York University) she/her/hers

-Sliwinski serves on the editorial board of Humanity: An International Journal of Human Rights, Humanitarianism, and Development and the advisory board of Topia: Canadian Journal of Cultural Studies.
-She has been a long-time member of the research collective known as the Toronto Photography Seminar.
+In 2017, Sliwinski was elected to the Royal Society of Canada's College of New Scholars, Artists and Scientists.
+She serves on the editorial boards of Humanity: An International Journal of Human Rights, Humanitarianism, and Development and Topia: Canadian Journal of Cultural Studies.
+She was one of the founding members of the research collective known as the Toronto Photography Seminar.

 > Dreaming in Dark Times: Six Exercises in Political Thought (University of Minnesota Press, 2017)